Clyde Klotz

 Errol Clyde Klotz (born June 8, 1961) is a Canadian television art director and production designer.
-He worked as an assistant art director on several TV series filmed in Vancouver, such as The Hitchhiker, 21 Jump Street and The X-Files; and as an illustrator on the films This Boy's Life and Look Who's Talking Too.
+He worked as an assistant art director on several TV series filmed in Vancouver, such as The Hitchhiker, 21 Jump Street and The X-Files, and as an illustrator on the films This Boy's Life and Look Who's Talking Too.

-He subsequently worked as a production designer for Rainmaker Animation on the computer-animated series ReBoot and also on The Transformers spin-off Beast Wars.
+He subsequently worked as a production designer for Rainmaker Animation on the animated series ReBoot and on The Transformers spin-off Beast Wars.

 Awards and nominations

-Klotz was nominated for a Canadian Genie Award in 1996 for Achievement in Art Direction/Production Design on the film Magic in the Water.
+Klotz was nominated for a Genie Award in 1996 for Achievement in Art Direction/Production Design on the film Magic in the Water.
 His work on Beast Wars won him a Daytime Emmy Award for Outstanding Achievement in Animation in 1998.

 Personal life

 On January 1, 1994, Klotz married actress Gillian Anderson, who played Dana Scully on The X-Files, where they met on the set.
-They have one daughter.
-They divorced in 1997.
+They have one daughter (b.
+September 25, 1994).
+The couple divorced in 1997.